Most of the projects in the brAIn lab fall into three (non-exclusive) categories: experiment, data analysis and computational modelling.

-This page contains a few ideas for potential Master’s and Bachelor’s thesis in the lab.
-We make our best effort to keep this page updated; however, there might be some outdated projects on this page and some new ideas that are not present here.
+The remainder of this page contains a few ideas for potential Master’s and Bachelor’s thesis in the lab.
+We try our best to keep this page updated; however, there might be some outdated projects on this page and some new ideas not present here.
 If you are interested in these topics, please do not hesitate to contact us, you can find our email on the contacts page.

 • Stable graph inference in EEG signal